emilygv/emilyvernon.com/_casestudies/savviest.md

 {% include case_h3_block.html
 title="Competitor Landscape"
 content="**There are a range of interview preparation platforms available.** Some are specialised and others within a greater job search readiness platform.
 After evaluating these two areas, we learned **platforms focused on questions or coaching.
-The idea of creating conversations and shaping your stories was not addressed.**" %}
+Shaping and practicing your stories (a concept between Prep and Improve) was not addressed.**" %}

 ![](/assets/images/casestudies/savviest/savviest-competitor_overview.jpg)